-Frasor would find his way back to the Blue Jays for the 2012 season.
+Frasor would return to the Blue Jays for the 2012 season.
 From there, he played for the Rangers, Royals, and Braves before retiring after the 2015 season.
 Frasor holds the franchise record for most games pitched at 505 (his record is safe for the foreseeable future).

-Within a couple of hours of the first trade, Jackson and Octavio Dotel, Corey Patterson, and Marc Rzepczynski were on their way to St. Louis for Colby, Trever Miller, Brian Tallet, and P.J.
+Within a few hours of the first trade, Jackson and Octavio Dotel, Corey Patterson, and Marc Rzepczynski were on their way to St. Louis for Colby, Trever Miller, Brian Tallet, and P.J.
 Walters.

 The trade was about buying low on a talented player for Alex Anthopoulos.